cwendorf/EASI/D-Extensions/README.md

 EASI is not currently on CRAN or compiled as a package, but you can install it by pasting the text of the scripts about directly into R.

 All EASI scripts should be run prior to conducting analyses.
-Because these are extensions, the original **basicFunctions** should also pasted into R.
+Because these are extensions, the basic Functions should also pasted into R.

 ## Technical Details